UTSA vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 18, 2021

 UTSA Top Players

-- Frank Harris leads his team with 280 passing yards (280.0 per game) and has a 62.5% completion percentage (20-of-32), throwing one touchdown pass and zero interceptions.
-He also has 33 rushing yards on eight carries (with one touchdown), averaging 33.0 yards per game.
+- Frank Harris has thrown for 280 yards while completing 62.5% of his passes (20-of-32), with one touchdown and zero interceptions this year (280.0 yards per game).
+He's also carried the ball eight times for 33 yards and one touchdown, averaging 33.0 yards per game.

-- Sincere McCormick has racked up a team-best 117 rushing yards (117.0 per game) and zero touchdowns.
+- Sincere McCormick has rushed for a team-high 117 yards on 31 carries (117.0 yards per game) and zero touchdowns.

-- So far this year Brenden Brady has run for 67 yards on 11 carries (67.0 ypg), with two rushing touchdowns.
+- Brenden Brady has run for 67 yards on 11 carries (67.0 yards per game), with two touchdowns on the ground this year.

-- This season Zakhari Franklin has 10 catches and leads the team with 155 yards (155.0 per game) while scoring one touchdown.
+- This season Zakhari Franklin has 10 receptions for a team-high 155 receiving yards (155.0 per game) and one touchdown.

+- Joshua Cephus has also added six catches for 73 yards this year.
+He averages 73.0 receiving yards per game.

-- De'Corian Clark has 43 receiving yards on one catches, averaging 43.0 yards per game.
+- De'Corian Clark has totaled 43 yards on one catches, averaging 43.0 yards per game.

 Middle Tennessee Top Players